micmejia/bible-dump/NKJV/Isaiah/Isa 36.md

 Have I now come up without the Lord against this land to destroy it?
 The Lord said to me, 'Go up against this land, and destroy it.' "

 ###### 11
-Then Eliakim, Shebna, and Joah said to _the_ Rabshakeh, "Please speak to your servants in Aramaic, for we understand _it;_ and do not speak to us in [^c]Hebrew in the hearing of the people who _are_ on the wall."
+Then Eliakim, Shebna, and Joah said to _the_ Rabshakeh, "Please speak to your servants in Aramaic, for we understand _it;_ and do not speak to us in Hebrew in the hearing of the people who _are_ on the wall."

 ###### 12
 But _the_ Rabshakeh said, "Has my master sent me to your master and to you to speak these words, and not to the men who sit on the wall, who will eat and drink their own waste with you?"